mama-cailleach/truco-2000/README.md

 ## Introduction

-**Truco 2000** is a feature-rich command-line implementation of the popular Brazilian card game "Truco" developed by mama.
-This game showcases advanced Python programming skills with object-oriented design, sophisticated game logic, and an immersive ASCII-based user interface with a retro Y2K aesthetic.
+**Truco 2000** is a feature-rich, modular command-line implementation of the popular Brazilian card game "Truco" developed by mama.
+The codebase has been fully refactored for maintainability, extensibility, and future enhancements, with a clean separation of concerns across multiple modules.
+The game features advanced Python programming, object-oriented design, and an immersive ASCII-based user interface with a retro Y2K aesthetic.
 Currently available in Brazilian Portuguese.

 ---